kevin-HAO357/Resnet-flower-recognition/README.md

-# Flower-Resnet: A flower image recognition network based on the ResNet architecture
+# Flower-ResNet: A flower image recognition network based on the ResNet architecture
 This repository provides the official implementation of a floral image classification system based on the Deep Residual Network (ResNet) architecture.
 The project focuses on effectively extracting high-dimensional visual features from fine-grained natural images, overcoming the degradation problem inherent in deep convolutional networks.
 ## Overview
 Fine-grained image classification in natural environments presents significant challenges due to high intra-class variance and low inter-class variance among different flower species.